 Jyväskylä

 Around 260km to the north of Helsinki, Jyväskylä is part of the country’s “Lakeland” area, and like most inland cities in Finland, is located on the edge of a lake.
 It was the home of famous architect Alvar Aalto, whose creations are in evidence throughout the city.
-Aalto’s masterpieces include several buildings belonging to the University of Jyväskylä, Finland’s fourth-highest entry in the QS World University Rankings.
+Aalto’s masterpieces include several buildings belonging to the University of Jyväskylä, Finland’s seventh-highest entry in the QS World University Rankings.

 Top 10 things to do while studying in Finland